 The TTGO T-Camera comes with an OLED display and a PIR motion sensor.
 These peripherals can be very useful in surveillance and home automation projects.
-So, having everything on the same board can be very useful (instead of having to build the circuit yourself).
-Besides, it also adds a pushbutton connected to GPIO 34 that can be useful to trigger any task.
+So, having everything on the same board can be very useful (instead of building the circuit yourself).
+Besides, it also adds a pushbutton connected to GPIO 34 that can trigger any task.

 Uploading code is also easier with this board because it comes with a USB connector that can be used both for uploading code or for power.
 Alternatively, you can also power the board using a 3.7V lithium battery.
 It comes with 8MB PSRAM, while the AI-Thinker comes with 4MB PSRAM.